napei/extractor/readme.md

 ## Commandline usage

 Application can be run from the command line.
-Typically an input directory is specified using the `-input` flag, and then the directory is searched recursively and all `.rar` and `.part01.rar` files are extracted and their contents are left in the same directory as that file.
+Typically an input directory is specified using the `-input` flag, and then the directory is searched recursively and all `.rar`,`.part01.rar`, and `.zip` files are extracted and their contents are left in the same directory as the archive.

 This can be applicable to many situations, however this executable was designed specifically to work well with torrents, as 99% of torrents that have archives will either have a master `.rar` file or many `.part0x.rar` files.
 This application will only look at `.part01.rar` files in the latter case, so as to not add extra cost to extraction.